medical team performing surgery (optimized)

 “This [Korea] is indeed a plastic surgeon’s paradise.” – Dr. David Ralph Millard quoted from the book Reconstructing Bodies: Biomedicine, Health, and Nation-Building in South Korea Since 1945 by John Dimoia

-The geographic center of plastic surgery in South Korea, called the Improvement Quarter in the Gagnam district, is significantly smaller than that of Brazil.
+The geographic center of plastic surgery in South Korea, called the Improvement Quarter/Beauty Belt/Plastic Surgery Street in the Apgujeong and Sinsa wards of the Gagnam district, is significantly smaller than that of Brazil.
 The “Beverly Hills of Seoul” got its start as a “new money” neighborhood on the outskirts of Seoul in the 1980s where land was less expensive than in the city center.
 It is home to over four hundred plastic surgery clinics per square mile and over seven hundred clinics total as of 2007.

 The differences in aesthetic norms between South Korea and the United States have led to confusion as highlighted by the author S. Heijin Lee in the essay “Beauty Between Empires” in the book Fashion and Beauty in the Time of Asia.
 A GIF was widely circulated in the United States of what was believed to be a fast scroll of all the candidates for the 2013 Miss South Korea competition.
 What was striking to people was how similar the faces of the contestants looked.
 Online commenters considered this a reflection of the sameness of the appearance of South Koreans and heaped scorn on the country for promoting this.
 The GIF was a photoshopped fake.
 That people, specifically Americans, would not immediately assume the GIF to be a fake was thought to be indicative of a misunderstanding of Asian diversity and conceptions of beauty.

 Like in Brazil, the increasing popularity of plastic surgery reflects the increased wealth and democratization of the country, which accelerated in the 1980s.
 The body was considered a way to elevate one’s status in society to gain economic and social advantages.
 Patricia Marx traveled to South Korea in 2015 to learn about why South Korea has become a capital of plastic surgery.
-She reports that there is a great deal of competition for jobs in South Korea, especially since the Asian financial crisis of 1996 to 1997.
+She reports that there is a great deal of competition for jobs in South Korea, especially since the Asian financial crisis of the late 1990s.
 Many men and women in South Korea feel plastic surgery can improve their competitiveness for jobs.
 This sentiment is reflected in common terms used in South Korean ads for plastic surgery such as “self-management,” “self-development,” and “self-investment.”
-Double eyelid surgery and rhinoplasty are common high school graduation gifts given to South Korean women.
 Competition for jobs is so intense, in fact, that an industry of “face readers” has sprouted in South Korean where one can pay for a non-physician to examine your face and make recommendations for changes with plastic surgery.

 Surgeons in the United States Exchanges Ideas and Innovations Among Themselves and International Colleagues

 W. David Marx argues in the book Status and Culture: How Our Desire for Social Rank Creates Taste, Identity, Art, Fashion, and Constant Change that humans seek to maximize and stabilize status and that human culture reflects status hierarchies.
 Even concepts considered separate from culture, such as the idea of beauty, get swept up into it.
-This theory is consistent with the association of plastic surgery with the wealthy and famous in Brazil as well as the promotion of plastic surgery by the South Korea government through K-Pop groups.
+This theory is consistent with the association of plastic surgery with the wealthy and famous in Brazil as well as the promotion of plastic surgery by the South Korea government through K-Pop groups and Hallyu more broadly.
 As Mr. Marx argues, media promotion results in taste congruence among individuals across the socioeconomic divide.
+This process has likely accelerated with the development of social media and online culture.
+For example, Ms. Hu notes “present-day social media already places a new pressure on everyone to remain forever photogenic, forever young, forever fit and thin, forever wrinkle free.”
+Further, she writes “the technological gaze keeps feeding us an ever-evolving, ever narrowing beauty ideal.”
 Increasing wealth and democracy in the context of a free market have allowed Brazilians and South Koreans to acquire the means to purchase plastic surgery, historically a marker of high status.
-I believe Mr. Marx’s theory is partially descriptive but incomplete because it ignores the free agency of empowered individuals to make decisions based on their own, personal desires and values.
+I believe Mr. Marx’s theory is partially descriptive and Ms. Hu are correct, but their arguments are incomplete because they ignore the free agency of empowered individuals to make decisions based on their own, personal desires and values.
 The internationalization of media and development of a global culture has sped the exchange of ideas between countries and the relative influence of plastic surgeons from across the world, however.
+To what extent these individual choices are influenced by popular local and global culture remains a question.
+This is especially acute in a society like South Korea’s that is more communal than the United States and Brazil, a culture in which Elise Hu states:

 Trust Your Face to a Facial Plastic Surgeon